-• During the year across the Trust, one (2021: one) close family member of one trustee (2021: one trustee) was employed in a teaching position.
+• During the year across the Trust, two (2022: one) close family member of two trustees (2022: one trustee) were employed in a teaching position and a catering position.
 The employments were subject to normal Trust procedures which include advertising, interviewing and national pay scale.